-Push Blocks and Push Sticks
+Push Blocks and Push Sticks (for table saws)

 Devices used to feed the workpiece through the saw blade during cutting operations.
 A push stick (not a push block) should be used for narrow ripping operations.
 These aids help keep the operator's hands well away from the blade.